Social Media Tips & Strategies

 Privacy settings are crucial.
 The more personal information a stalker has on you, the easier it is for them to track your social media activity and reach you.

-• Control who can see your posts: Consider setting your social profiles to "Friends Only" or as private.
+• Control who can see your posts: Consider setting your social profiles to "Friends Only" or private.

 • Limit who can see and search for your email and phone number on your account: Keeping this private prevents scammers from associating you with your account.